IshanshPrj007/IshanshPrj007/README.md

 - 👋 Hi, I’m @Ishansh
-- 👀 I’m interested in animation , video editing , game development , Ai , machine learning and programming obviously
+- 👀 I’m interested in Ai , machine learning and programming obviously
-- 🌱 I’m currently learning Python , html , Css , Javascript
+- 🌱 I’m currently learning java ,Python , html , Css , Javascript

 <!---
 IshanshPrj007/IshanshPrj007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.